syracine69/WebDAV-Daemon/README.md

 where config-file is the path for the webdavd configuration file.
 Default path is /etc/webdavd.
 See [Configuration](Configuration.md) for details of the config file.

+# Setup the database

+To enable SQL authentication with Posgresql, you have to create a SQL user (or role), a database and to populate with your users.
+See [Database](Database.md) for details of the creation of the database.

 # Known Issues

  - Locking file is limited and it is currently not possible to lock a directory